COVID-19: Keeping schools safe

 Screen before you go

-Take the covid 19 screening every day before you go to school or child care.
+Take the COVID‑19 screening every day before you go to school or child care.
 We update the screening tool based on public health advice.

-Monitor cases in child care
+Monitor child care closures

 We are also building better infrastructure by: